 Whenever a property is occupied as a Principal Place of Residence (PPOR), it will be exempt from capital gains tax (CGT) for that period of time.
-Under the 6 years rule, a property can continue to be treated as your main residence and fully exempt from CGT if sold within six years of first being rented out.
-However, there is a common misunderstanding of the 6 years rule.

 - the old dwelling was your main residence for a continuous period of at least three months in the 12 months before you disposed of it;

 - you did not use it to produce assessable income in any part of that 12 months when it was not your main residence;

 - the new dwelling becomes your main residence.

 What if You Exceed the 6 month Limit?

 If it takes longer than 6 months to dispose of your old home, the main residence exemption applies to both homes only for the last 6 months before you dispose of your old home.
 For the period before this, when you owned both homes, you can choose which home to treat as your main residence.
 The other will be subject to CGT for that period.